Skip to main content

 Public service officers

-A public service officer is a fixed term, permanent or executive officer, who is employed in the Public Service (for a definition of these terms, see Public Sector Management Act 1994 (WA)).
 Broadly speaking, the Public Service is made up of government departments and other government organisations.
 Not all government employees are public service officers.
 For example, if an employee is appointed casually, they are unlikely to be a ‘public service officer’.
 If an employee is appointed to assist a political office holder, they are not an employee of the Public Service and therefore are not public service officers.
+It is recommended that you check your letter of appointment from when you commenced in your public sector role or employment.

 Other government employees